zootle/energy-intake-predictor/data_sheet.md

 There is significant potential to use the data for Nutritional Research and Education, Dietary Planning and Assessment, Public Health Policy and within the Food Industry for managing nutrient and dietary information.

-**Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?
+**Is there anything about the composition of the dataset or the way it was collected and pre-processed/cleaned/labelled that might impact future uses?
 For example, is there anything that a dataset consumer might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other risks or harms (e.g., legal risks, financial harms)?
 If so, please provide a description.
 Is there anything a dataset consumer could do to mitigate these risks or harms?**

-The dataset is a highly regarded source for nutritional data, but like any dataset, there are aspects of its composition, collection, and preprocessing that users should be aware.
+The dataset is a highly regarded source for nutritional data, but like any dataset, there are aspects of its composition, collection, and pre-processing that users should be aware.
 Here are some potential concerns:

 - **Representativeness and Bias** - The dataset contains is focused on the UK, so is highly representative of that demographic and excludes dietary advice for those consuming non-Western diets.
 It is therefore culturally biased and consideration would be needed to supplement the dataset with additional regions and cultures for more broad applicability.
 - **Outdated information** - Nutritional data can become outdated as food manufacturing processes and ingredients change over time.